 Massage and pregnancy - enjoying this special time

-Massage is beneficial to you and your baby, both emotionally and physically.
+Prenatal massage is beneficial to you and your baby, both emotionally and physically.
 Emotionally, it may help with relaxation and relief from the stresses that pregnancy can bring.
 Physically, it helps alleviate the aches and pains that are associated with pregnancy.
-Endorphins are released during massage and benefit both you and your baby.
-It's not unusual for baby to kick in response to treatment!
+Endorphins are released during the massage and this benefits both you and your baby.
+It's not unusual for a baby to kick in response to treatment!

 Further, research suggests that massage increases prolactin (a lactation hormone) while stimulating relaxation in the chest muscles, opening the shoulders, and potentially improving the production of milk, which fosters successful breastfeeding.

-If you're thinking of pregnancy massage, stop thinking about it!
-Find a therapist* who is qualified in pregnancy massage so that you can take advantage of this wonderful treatment, which is beneficial for both you and your baby.
+So, if you've been thinking of booking a pregnancy massage, stop thinking about it!
+Find a therapist who is qualified in pregnancy massage, so that you can take advantage of this wonderful treatment, which is beneficial for both you and your baby.